trinker/sentimentr/README.md

 We can now see that the reason for the NRC's poorer performance in accuracy rate above is its inability to discriminate.
-The Sentiword dictionary does well at discriminating (like Stanford's coreNLP) but does not perform well.
+The Sentiword dictionary does well at discriminating (like Stanford's coreNLP) but lacks accuracy.
 We can deduce two things from this observation:

 1. Larger dictionaries discriminate better (Sentiword \[n = 20,100\] vs. Hu & Lu \[n = 6,872\])